This article was updated in November 2020.

 But aside from their penchant for Chick-fil-A dipping sauce and its subtle sweet undertones of honey mustard, there are some prime nuggets in the study that tell us even more about what makes Gen Z tick, and how we as marketers can reach them where they are, and where they’ll be.

 The survey evaluates discretionary spending patterns, fashion trends, technology, and brand and media preferences.
 An impressive 83% of teens have an iPhone, and they’re not afraid to use it.
 In fact they’re hardly ever not using it.
-But their prolific screen time is a very good thing for brand experience.
+But their prolific screen time, as documented in the WP Engine study, Reality Bytes, is a very good thing for brand experience.

 YouTube killed the Netflix star